latest nhpb_banner 1__compressed2

 Help with Medical Bills

-New Jersey families facing an eviction will get help from non-profits, charities and government agencies.
+New Jersey families facing an eviction will get help from non-profits, charities and government organizations.
 There are programs ranging from hardship grants for back rent to free lawyers for tenants, security deposit money and more.
-There are many homeless prevention and rehousing programs.
-Find how to stop an eviction in NJ near you below.
+A wide range of homeless prevention and rehousing programs are available for low-income families.
+Find how to stop an eviction in NJ below.

-Federal government agencies, non-profits and The Department of Community Affairs partners with organizations across the state to offer various Eviction Prevention services.
+The Department of Community Affairs partner with organizations across the state to offer various emergency Eviction Prevention services.
 In addition, individuals that are currently homeless are another focus and they to can receive assistance from the Rapid Re-Housing Program.
-There are several resources listed below by city and county that are offered to qualified applicants, including one time emergency rent assistance, free government grants or legal aid.
-For those seeking a new home or apartment, they can get help with paying for moving costs or a security deposit
+There are several resources listed below by city and county that are offered to qualified applicants that are about to be evicted, including one time emergency rent assistance, free government grants or legal aid.
+For those seeking a new home or apartment, they can get help with paying for moving costs or a security deposit.

 Emergency financial help for families with an eviction notice

-Grants and financial assistance is offered.
-Both of the programs rely heavily on grants from the federal government Housing and Urban Development Department (HUD), United Way in NJ as well as private donations.
-The homeless prevention services are an option for both tenants and homeowners as well, provided they meet a number of conditions.
+Grant money and financial assistance is offered.
+Both of the programs rely heavily on funds from the federal government Housing and Urban Development Department (HUD), United Way in NJ as well as private donations.
+The homeless prevention services are an option for low-income families and single people, provided they meet a number of conditions.

 Applicants need to have an eviction or pay or quit notice from their landlord or property owner.
-Or they need to be facing a foreclosure on their home.
-Income conditions have also been established by the New Jersey Department of Community Affairs.
+Or they need to be facing a shut off of utilities on their home.
+Income conditions have also been established by the New Jersey Department of Community Affairs as well as local non-profits.

-When it comes to preventing an eviction or foreclosure, the state will try to help as many individuals, single mothers in NJ, immigrants and families as possible.
+When it comes to preventing an eviction, the state will try to help as many individuals, single mothers in NJ, immigrants and families as possible.
 However, in reality, the demand for assistance is high and many people either will not qualify or funds may run out.
-Priority will tend to be for those residents that would be most at risk without safe and affordable housing.
+Priority will tend to be for those residents that would be most at risk without safe and affordable place to live.
 Therefore, households with young children, the elderly or disabled will often take priority for any government grants to stop or delay an eviction.

-The New Jersey non-profit agencies that process applications and disburse funds will provide payments directly to the landlord or mortgage companies.
-Depending on many factors, the payment made from the state for rent or a partial mortgage payment may be in the form of a loan.
-This means the participant will need to repay the money over time.
+The New Jersey non-profit agencies that process applications and disburse funds will provide payments directly to the landlord or renters utility companies.
+Depending on many factors, the payment made from the state for rent or a partial payment may be in the form of a loan.
 Some other clients may receive assistance for their housing needs in the form of a grant.
 In either case, the applicant needs to be in imminent danger of homelessness.

 The application procedure is extensive.
 Eviction help as well as rehousing in New Jersey is focused on tenants with a short term situation that can pay their housing costs on their own in the future.
 Case managers will need to be able to ensure that the family will be self-sufficient in the future.
 When qualified, an agency will review the process with the applicant, and find how to apply for rental assistance to stop the eviction.